hashicorp/terraform-provider-awscc/docs/resources/ecs_task_definition.md

 - `firelens_configuration` (Attributes) (see [below for nested schema](#nestedatt--container_definitions--firelens_configuration))
 - `health_check` (Attributes) The health check command and associated configuration parameters for the container. (see [below for nested schema](#nestedatt--container_definitions--health_check))
 - `hostname` (String)
-- `image` (String) The image used to start a container.
-This string is passed directly to the Docker daemon.
 - `interactive` (Boolean)
 - `links` (Set of String)
 - `linux_parameters` (Attributes) (see [below for nested schema](#nestedatt--container_definitions--linux_parameters))